wp-staging/wp-staging/readme.txt

 4. Demo of a staging / backup site

 == Changelog ==

+= 3.0.2 =
+* New: Support for WordPress 6.3
+* New: Add more options to wp cli backup-create command #2668
+* Enh: Increase log file storing time to 14 days. #2625
+* Enh: Add admin notice to explain the new backup feature in free version #2524
+* Enh: Enhance free version backup modal UI #2608
+* Enh: Don't allow saving empty table prefix for a staging site when using the edit button #2572
+* Fix: Use DTO instead of separate file for managing index sizes while creating backup to avoid filesystem lock. #2640
+* Fix: Backup creation fails on PHP 8 because unable to get primary key for table. #2629
+* Fix: Stop backup restore if no sql query is found to be executed but the backup contains a database to be restored #2560
+* Fix: Show admin notice if there is no WordPress table prefix in the database #2586
+* Dev: Add changelog entries in dedicated files #2623
+* Dev: No changelog needed on release branches #2763

 = 3.0.1 =
 * New: Make UI more consistent and use same success and processing modals for staging site creation as for backup creation #2221